BackBoxSoftwareInc/API-Collection/README.md

     2. updateDiscoveryJob
 2. getNetDBSupermacInfo: I need to better understand the use case for this
 3. getTaskJobsPageQueue: Will likely be deprecated in favour of a better call
-4. deleteReport: This appears to not be working and has been raised with engineering
+4. deleteReport: Currently not working, bug raised with engineering
-5. addAuthenticationTemplate: I need to understand the minimum requirements for this call